How the coronavirus has hit global sport - France 24

 FOOTBALL

--- In Italy, the hardest-hit European country with 148 deaths, it was announced that all matches -- as well as all major sports events -- will be played behind closed doors until April 3.
+-- In Italy, the hardest-hit European country with 148 deaths from COVID-19, it was announced that all matches -- as well as all major sports events -- will be played behind closed doors until April 3.

-This week's Italian Cup semi-finals were postponed to a date to be arranged while a number of league games were cancelled over the last two weekends.
+This week's Italian Cup semi-finals were postponed to a date to be arranged while a number of Serie A league games were cancelled.
+Five of those called off last week will now be played this weekend, including Juventus v Inter Milan.

 -- Elsewhere, the start of Japan's J-League was postponed till mid-March while China suspended all domestic football and shelved indefinitely the top-flight Super League season which was due to kick off on February 22.